 To conclude, Rails and Ruby as a whole is very flexible, one just have to know how to use it, the same as in any other technology.

 So, is Ruby all sugar and spice?
 Of course, it’s not all black or white when we speak of programming languages and frameworks.
 In the end, they’re all man-made, right?
 We are not perfect, and the things we create aren’t perfect either.

 Ruby might have its pros, but also cons.
 But when you draw the line, RoR stands out as one of the leaders in the web development community.

 Ruby seems to shine brightly among the other technologies.
 And if you’re building a startup, Ruby might be the answer to all of your prayers (see the Basecamp example).
-If You care about time, quality and continuous integration, RoR is here to help
+If you care about time, quality and continuous integration, RoR is a good choice.